dnarayanan/powderday/docs/parameters_description.rst

     This sets the inner radius of the cloud in cm.
 This is used only when add_neb_emission = True, use_cloudy_tables = True and FORCE_inner_radius = True (Default: [1.e19,1.e19,2.777e+20])

+:FORCE_N_O_Pilyugin:
+    If set, then the Nitrogen abundances are set according to the N/O vs O/H relation form Pilyugin et al. 2012 If FORCE_N_O ratio (next parameter) is set to True then this parameter is ignored.
+(Default: [False,False,False])

 :FORCE_N_O_ratio:

     If set, then we force the log of N/O ratio to be N_O_ratio (next parameter).